phpbb/documentation/development/db/structuredConditionals.rst

 -------

 1. Tranversing Objects forming a tree is **seriously slow** in php.
-	1.1 This wouln't much be noticed on vanilla phpBB but, as you add extensions, it would easily be dead slow.
+	1.1.
+This wouldn't much be noticed on vanilla phpBB but, as you add extensions, it would easily be dead slow.
 2. Doing this with immutable objects is completely unviable.
-	2.1 It would require the code that manipulates it to know how to rebuild everything related for almost any change.
+	2.1.
+It would require the code that manipulates it to know how to rebuild everything related for almost any change.
 3. Mutable objects with an easy-enough-to-use API is hell to design.
-	3.1 How would a script know how to specify the changes that are required to make without using a complex API?
+	3.1.
+How would a script know how to specify the changes that are required to make without using a complex API?
-	3.2 How would a user script swiftly test if a query has the correct format?
+	3.2.
+How would a user script swiftly test if a query has the correct format?

 Mostly due to those reasons above arrays was decided as the medium.